-Please scroll down and click or tap images to enlarge
+Please scroll down and click or tap all images to enlarge.

 Golden Hollywood Freeway

 Hollywood Freeway near Barham Blvd., Los Angeles, California.
 The setting sun projected silhouettes of vehicles, and their tinted glass, onto the wall.

 Fuji GSW690 camera, 65mm Fujinon, Fuji 220 Provia film, drum scan.
 Minimal digital enhancement such as graffiti removal, etc.

 Zabriskie Point, Death Valley, California.

 Rising sun and setting moon shared the sky.
 Colors and shadows changed continuously.